Rollei: Studio camera

-In 1932, Salomon Kahn, the owner of the renowned Fotostudios Kardas in Berlin, approached Rollei, asking if they could build him a large Rolleiflex for the 9 cm x 9 cm film format.
+In 1932, Salomon Kahn, the owner of the renowned Fotostudios Kardas in Berlin, approached Rollei, asking if they could build him a large Rolleiflex for the 9 cm × 9 cm film format.
 Kahn explained as a pretext, that his customers liked to keep the negatives because they had doubts about the durability of prints.
 Moreover, roll film was much easier to archive than glass plates.

 In fact, Kahn had concealed the real rationale behind his request because Franke & Heidecke supported the Nazi Party in order to get the workers they needed.
 Fearing the consequences of leasing to a Jew, the owner of his studio had already shut off his water supply.
 This meant that Kahn had to develop his negatives at home, whereby roll film was easier to transport than plates.
 A roll film camera would also facilitate house calls.

 Having built a small Rolleiflex, the obvious next step was to make a larger version.
 Indeed, the slogan "you see what you get" had already been envisaged for it.
 Such a camera would make studio work more straightforward; at that time, the photographer had to stoop under a black cloth to adjust the camera, and then address the subject from this awkward position.
 Nevertheless, after the failure of the Babyflex, the company proceeded with caution by initially building some prototypes.
 One was delivered to Kahn, and the others were shipped abroad in pairs – one to be retained by the importer as a demonstration unit, the other to be delivered to a reputable studio.
 The project was eventually abandoned after Salomon Kahn was arrested and nobody else showed any interest in the studio camera.
 Of the 14 prototypes that were built, one still exists: it currently belongs to the Municipal Museum of Braunschweig.